browserplus/platform/external/README.txt

 3rd party software, when possible, is downloaded directly from the provider and built on the developers machine as a pre-build step.

-* BuildTemplates - A collection of scripts built on top of CMake released under a BSD license.
-Provided by Yahoo!.

 * Boost version 1.39.0 (boost license: http://www.boost.org/users/license.html)
   (C++ abstractions and utilties)
   [http://boost.org]